isaac-sim/IsaacLab/source/standalone/workflows/ray/README.md

 5. Create a ```~/.cluster_config``` file.
 If you configured your cluster with Kubernetes/KubeRay, you can run the following script and move on to the next step.
-This command may take a moment to run, and is provided for your convenience.
-If it is taking too long, feel free to do it the manual way shown below the command.
+This command may take a moment to run.

 	```
 	./isaaclab.sh -p /source/standalone/workflows/ray/grok_cluster_with_kubectl.py